prgueza/vuex-cache/README.md

 // Declare a configuration object const config = {
   methods: ['get', 'post'],
-  ttl: 120,
-  garbageCollector: false,
   endpoints: [{
     endpoint: '/users',
-    methods: ['get', 'post']
+    methods: ['get', 'post'],
+    exact: true
   }],
+  ttl: 120,
+  garbageCollector: false,
   fallback: [400, 500],
   cachedResponseStatus: 304,
-  cachedResponseMessage: 'This is a cached response'
+  cachedResponseMessage: 'This is a cached response',
-}
+  fallbackResponseStatus: 304,
+  fallbackResponseMessage: 'This is a fallback response' }

 // Initialize Vuex plugin using the created instance and custom settings